qiboteam/qibochem/doc/source/tutorials/measurement.rst

 It can be seen that a group of commuting terms forms a complete subgraph; i.e. each of the nodes in the subgraph have an edge (are directly connected) to all other members in the subgraph.
 In other words, our problem of finding the smallest possible number of groups is the minimum clique cover problem, i.e. finding the smallest number of cliques (groups) of complete graphs.

-In the figure above, we can see two possible solutions to this problem:
+For the figure above, we can see two possible solutions to this problem:
 ``[["Z0", "Z1", "Z2", "Z3", "Z0 Z1", "Z2 Z3"], ["X0 Y1 Y2 X3", "Y0 X1 X2 Y3", "X0 X1 Y2 Y3", "Y0 Y1 X2 X3"]]``, or ``[["Z0", "Z1", "Z2", "Z3"], ["Z0 Z1", "Z2 Z3", "X0 Y1 Y2 X3", "Y0 X1 X2 Y3", "X0 X1 Y2 Y3", "Y0 Y1 X2 X3"]]``.
-This is a NP-hard problem in general. there are polynomial-time algorithms for solving this, and these algorithms are available in the NetworkX library (example below).
+Although this is a NP-hard problem in general, there are polynomial-time algorithms that yield approximate solutions, and these algorithms are available in the NetworkX library (see example below).

 Qubit-wise commuting terms